iost-official/iost-docs/docs/4-running-iost-node/Deployment.md

 ## GRPC

-If you want to use the GRPC API of network, for example:
+If you want to use the GRPC API of IOST network, for example:

 ```
 # Get the node information